Arifmaulanaazis/Ereshkigal/README-English.md

 ## Flashing Instructions
 1. Connect the RTL8720DN module to the computer using a USB Type C cable.
 2. Download and run Ereshkigal Flasher V1.0.0.exe.
-3. Select the Ereshkigal V1.0.3 <Target-Language>.bin file you downloaded earlier.
+3. Select the Ereshkigal V1.0.3 <Target-Lang>.bin file you downloaded earlier.
 4. Click the "Start Flash" button to begin the flashing process.
 5. Wait for the flashing process to complete.
 The module will reboot automatically.